 When planning any care package for ourselves or our child, it is important to discuss our employment, training and family life needs with the social worker.
 The assessment will take into account the wellbeing of us, as the parent carer, plus the need to safeguard and promote the welfare of the cared-for child and any other children living with the parent.

 Cerebra have downloadable guides to support us in getting started with Carers’ Allowance.

-The Equality Act (2010) Under this Act, it is illegal to discriminate against us because of our responsibilities as a carer.
-It is also illegal to discriminate based on our child’s disability.
+Under this Act, it's illegal to discriminate against us because of our responsibilities as a carer.
+It's also illegal to discriminate based on our child’s disability.
 This includes early years providers, schools, colleges, local authorities and other educational settings.